Ensuring Food Safety

 All participants in FeedHV must maintain the safety of the food and health of its consumers at all stages.
 This Food Safety Guide summarizes the importance and parameters of ensuring safety for food donors, volunteer transporters and recipient organizations.

 Food donors are protected from criminal and civil liability under the 1996 Bill Emerson Good Samaritan Food Donation Act, which was created to encourage companies and organizations to donate healthy food that would otherwise go to waste.
-The law protects individuals, corporations, partnerships, organizations, associations, governmental entities, wholesalers, retailers, restaurateurs, caterers, farmers, gleaners and nonprofit agencies, even though the food may not be “readily marketable due to appearance, age, freshness, grade, size, surplus or other conditions.”
-This Act also protects individuals and organizations involved in field gleaning, perishable produce rescue or salvage, perishable and prepared food rescue and nonperishable processed food collection.
+The law protects individuals, corporations, partnerships, organizations, associations, governmental entities, wholesalers, retailers, restaurateurs, caterers, farmers, harvesters and nonprofit agencies, even though the food may not be “readily marketable due to appearance, age, freshness, grade, size, surplus or other conditions.”
+This Act also protects individuals and organizations involved in field harvesting, perishable produce rescue or salvage, perishable and prepared food rescue and nonperishable processed food collection.
 In short, the Act:

 - Protects donors from liability when they donate to a nonprofit organization;